rwblickhan/rwblickhan.org/Content/index.md

 * I sometimes put [unpolished short fiction](/stories) up here.
 Two of my favorites are ["The Bridge"](/stories/thebridge) and ["The Factory"](/stories/thefactory).
 * I try to read [52 books](/52books) and watch [52 films](/52films) per year.
 I collect some of my [favorite quotes](quotes) from them.
 * I'm attempting to write up my [favorite recipes](/recipes), mostly for my own use.

+## About

+Professionally, I am an iOS developer at [Asana](https://asana.com/).
+I have a bachelor's degree in computer science & mathematics from the [University of British Columbia](https://www.ubc.ca/).

+I live in San Francisco with [my girlfriend Sherry](http://sherryyuan.me) and our small canine companion Rooibos.

 ## Colophon